JuanDAC/get-custom-properties/README.md

 ## Getting Started

-Bring the custom properties defined by the selectors in the css styles.
+Bring the custom properties defined by the selectors in the css styles or properties that you defined in the styles element inside the html document.

 ## Installation